Richard-Dang/AtomLeetCode/README.md

 ## Features

 - Automatically grab an easy, medium or hard question from Leetcode
-- Search for specific questions
+- Search for specific questions with autocomplete
 - Code the question straight from Atom
 - Autodetect current language
 - Certain examples with test cases will automatically be populated for testing
 - Obtain code solutions straight from the Leetcode community
+- Implemented Travis CI with Jasmine specs

 ## Screenshots